j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

-# What tools do you use that support, extend and/or amplify your testing? {.small}
+## What tools do you use that support, extend and/or amplify your testing?

-# What do you leave behind for future use? {.small}
+## What do you leave behind for future use?
 test reports, test guides, test automation? test scripts